Dondi: Films

 Dondi was adapted into a family-oriented film with David Kory in the title role and David Janssen as his American G.I. buddy, Dealey.
 Singer Patti Page also starred as Liz, and cameo appearances were made by Edson, as a police captain, and Hasen, as a police sketch artist.

 The movie (and especially Kory's performance) were negatively received by critics.
 Kory, the son of Rockette Diane Kory, had one minor TV role in 1963 and never made another film.
 Produced and directed by Albert Zugsmith, the film was released 26 March 1961.
-Dondi was listed in the 1978 book The Fifty Worst Films of All Time.
+Dondi was listed in the 1978 book The Fifty Worst Films of All Time and The Golden Turkey Awards.

 Zugsmith says Allied Artists made the film to show they could make movies for children.
 He says the studio "arbitrarily cut the wrong twenty minutes out of it."

 A comic book adaptation of the movie was published as Four Color #1176 by Dell.

-The comic strip is featured in a scene in Kenneth Anger's short film Scorpio Rising (1964).
+The comic strip is featured in a scene in Kenneth Anger's short film Scorpio Rising (1964), as well as Sweet Punkin, I Love You (1976).